Chapter 1

 Link to the Historical Antecedents

 Black men who exhibit feminine traits are demeaned, disparaged, and excluded from pure, authentic Black spaces or Blackness, thus linking homosexuality with effeminacy.
 Such links to femininity suggest inferiority rather than empowerment (Hook, 2004).
-Collins (2004) also argued that the gay men become surrogate women.
+Collins (2004) also argued that gay men become surrogate women.
 She continued to suggest that femininity as a performance of queer identity reinforces Black masculinity as an unfeminine narrative.
 To protect Black masculinity, the feminine performance becomes widely accepted as the identifier of homosexuality, and being effeminate excludes African American gay men from Black manhood.
 Such negative discourse about homosexuality can be seen in Black music.
-Some facets of hip-hop genre, for example, Collins (2004) suggested, is hyper-masculine and filled with negative discourses.
+Some facets of the hip-hop genre, for example, Collins (2004) suggested, are hyper-masculine and filled with negative discourses.
 Such spaces normalize violence against LGBTQ communities (Collin, 2004).

 Link to the Contemporary Readings